-With constant changes brought on by the pandemic of COVID-19, your business may be presented with cash flow challenges and opportunities you may have never faced before.
+With constant changes brought on by both the COVID-19 pandemic as well as other natural disasters, your business may be presented with cash flow challenges and opportunities you may have never faced before.
 To respond to these changes, look no further than a motto with which you are familiar: Improvise, Adapt, Overcome.
 The slogan used by the United States Marine Corps outlines steps you can take to combat the challenges you are facing as you make decisions that will be key to the survival of your business.

 Improvise (Internal Factors to Consider)